Shahin Bushehr F.C.: Shahin F.C. (1942–1967)

 The conflict between them became worse and on July 9, 1967, two days after Shahin's 3–0 win against Tehranjavan F.C., the Iran Sports Organization declared Shahin F.C. as dissolved.
 League attendance dropped and other clubs including Pas, Rah Ahan, and Oghab tried to sign Shahin players.

 Establishment

-Shahin Bushehr was established in 1958 with the name of Khalije Bushehr.
+Shahin Bushehr was established in 1950 with the name of Khalije Bushehr.

 After years of history and competing in different levels of the Iranian football league system, including a 1994–95 appearance in the top division and several years in the second level, Shahin Bushehr was renamed Shahin Pars Jonoubi Bushehr in 2007 and promoted to IPL in 2009.
 The club is now owned by Pars Special Economic Energy Zone, based in Asalouyeh, Bushehr Province.

 Promotion to the Iran Pro League

 The club achieved promotion to the Iran Pro League after a 3–2 aggregate playoff victory against Tabriz's Shahrari Tabriz, joining Tractor Sazi in the 2009–2010 edition of the Iran Pro League.
-In the 2009–2010 season, Shahin Bushehr set a new record in the top flight: they did not get any red cards in their matches.